animih/Network_pruning/README.md

 # Network_pruning
-A project for MIPT optimization methods course that was developed in ~ one week period.
+A project for MIPT optimization methods course that was developed in approximmetly one week period.
 Contains a study of several Netowrk pruning techniques on LeNet and ResNet-like network architectures.

 Contents
 - KMNIST.ipynb - notebook that contains a study of LeNEt network performance on KMNIST dataset